keithrbennett/rexe/README.md

 Options:

--h, --help                       Print help and exit -m, --mode MODE                  Mode with which to handle input (-ms for string (default), -me for enumerator) -r, --require REQUIRES           Gems and built-in libraries (e.g. shellwords) to require, comma separated -v, --[no-]verbose               Verbose mode, writes to stderr
+-h, --help               Print help and exit
+-m, --mode MODE          Mode with which to handle input, (-ms for string (default), -me for enumerator) -r, --require REQUIRES   Gems and built-in libraries (e.g. shellwords, yaml) to require, comma separated -v, --[no-]verbose       Verbose mode, writes to stderr

 If there is an .rbcrc file in your home directory, it will be run as Ruby code before processing the input.